Non-Cartesian Guarded Recursion with Daggers: Dagger and Rig Structure in Guarded Models

 \begin{example} The category of sets and relations is a dagger rig category.
-If $f \colon X \to Y$ is a relation between two sets $f \subseteq X \times Y$, then $f\dg = \{ (y,x) \mid (x,y) \in f \}$.
-This category is in particular known as a model of linear logic \cite[Section 2.1]{ehrhard2012scott} and programming languages based on linear logic. \end{example}
+If $f \colon X \to Y$ is a relation between two sets, then $f\dg = \{ (y,x) \mid (x,y) \in f \}$.
+This category is known to be a model of linear logic \cite[Section 2.1]{ehrhard2012scott} and of programming languages based on linear logic. \end{example}

-\begin{example} We write $\PInj$ for the category of sets and partial injective functions.
-It is in particular an inverse category \cite{kastl1979inverse}, which means that it is equipped with a dagger and some equational conditions on the dagger.
-An example of a partial injection and its partial inverse is given in the introduction (\ref{eq:pinj-fun-inv}).
-Inverse categories have been generalised to \emph{restriction categories} \cite{cockett2002restriction-I, cockett2003restriction-II, cockett2007restriction-III}.
-This family of categories is used to represent reversible computation, \eg~as a model~\cite{kaarsgaard2021join} of Rfun~\cite{yokoyama2011reversible}, or as a model~\cite{nous2021invcat, nous2024invrec} of reversible pattern-matching~\cite{sabry2018symmetric}. \end{example}
+\begin{example} We write $\PInj$ for the category of sets and partial injections.
+It is an inverse category \cite{kastl1979inverse}, which means that it is equipped with a dagger and some equational conditions on the dagger.
+An example of a partial injection and its partial inverse is given in the introduction (\ref{eq:pinj-fun}).
+Inverse categories have been generalised to \emph{restriction categories} \cite{cockett2002restriction-I,cockett2003restriction-II,cockett2007restriction-III}.
+This family of categories is used to represent reversible computation, \eg~as a model~\cite{kaarsgaard2021join} of Rfun~\cite{yokoyama2011reversible}, or as a model~\cite{nous2021invcat,nous2024invrec} of reversible pattern matching~\cite{sabry2018symmetric}. \end{example}

 \begin{example} Another example is the category of Hilbert spaces and linear maps, that we denote $\Hilb$.
-Its wide subcategory whose morphisms are unitaries (or dagger isomorphisms) is used to interpret pure quantum operations \cite{sabry2018symmetric, heunen2022information, carette2023quantum, carette2024easy, me-thesis}, and its wide subcategory whose morphisms are isometries (or dagger monomorphisms) is a model of quantum states~\cite[{\S 3.5}]{me-thesis}.
-Both those categories are also rig dagger categories. \end{example}
+Its wide subcategory whose morphisms are unitaries (or dagger isomorphisms) is used to interpret pure quantum operations \cite{sabry2018symmetric,heunen2022information,carette2023quantum,carette2024easy,me-thesis}, and its wide subcategory whose morphisms are isometries (or dagger monomorphisms) is a model of quantum states~\cite[{\S 3.5}]{me-thesis}.
+Both are also rig dagger categories. \end{example}

 The categories $\PInj$ and $\Hilb$ are $\oplus$-semicartesian.
 This means that the unit of the monoidal structure associated to $\oplus$ is a terminal object -- and therefore a zero object, since we are working within dagger categories.
 This fits the story of the models for guarded recursion where a terminal object is necessary to define the \emph{later} functor (see Definition~\ref{def:later}) and the natural transformation \emph{next} (see Definition~\ref{def:next}).